wallarm/product-documentation/docs/2.12/updating-migrating/general-recommendations.md

 ### New false positives

-We improve the traffic analysis with each new version of the WAF node, it means that the number of false positives decreases.
-However each protected application has its own specificities, so we recommend analyzing the work of the new version of the WAF node in the `monitoring` mode before enabling the blocking mode (`block`).
+We improve the traffic analysis with each new version of the WAF node.
+This means that the number of false positives decreases with each new version.
+However, each protected application has its own specificities, so we recommend analyzing the work of the new version of the WAF node in the `monitoring` mode before enabling the blocking mode (`block`).

 To analyze the number of new false positives after the update:

 1. Deploy the new version of the WAF node in the `monitoring` [mode](../admin-en/configure-wallarm-mode.md) and send the traffic to the WAF node.
-2. After some time, open Wallarm Console → **Events** section and analyze the number of requests that are mistakenly recognized as attacks.
+2. After some time, open the Wallarm Console → **Events** section and analyze the number of requests that are mistakenly recognized as attacks.
 3. If you find abnormal growth in the number of false positives, please contact the [Wallarm technical support](mailto:support@wallarm.com).

 ### Increased amount of used resources